danielscherzer/AutoUpdateViaGitHubRelease/README.md

 	{
 		var installer = Path.Combine(tempDir, UpdateTools.DownloadExtractInstallerToAsync(tempDir).Result);
 		var destinationDir = Path.GetDirectoryName(assembly.Location);
 		UpdateTools.StartInstall(installer, updateArchive, destinationDir); // don't wait for install process to finish in windows!
-The applications needs to be closed befroe it can be updated.
+The applications needs to be closed before it can be updated.
 		// Your application should close right after starting install Environment.Exit(0);
 	}